Skip to main content

 Childcare leave Until the child reaches the age of three years

-Family care leave to care for children Preschool children: five days/year for one child and ten days/year for two or more children
+Family care leave to care for children Children up to the third grade of elementary school: 5 days/year for one child, and 10 days/year for two or more children.

 Volunteer leave Five days for volunteer activities related to a severe natural disaster